mikerosiak/ML-War-Game-IMDb-Ingest/README.md

 1. Run the `report.bat` script
 1. Record the timing for Step 2

-Note that deployment is not required for this war-game - it simply uses MLCP to load data to the target MarkLogic environment.
+Note that deployment is not required for this war-game - it simply uses MLCP to load data to the target MarkLogic environment and ad-hoc CoRB modules for reporting.
 Run Step 2 twice in order to warm up the caches, then record the second result time.